quicksilversurfer/portfolio-website/README.md

 Thank you for stopping by.

 I'm Prateek, an Interaction Designer at Siemens Healthcare.
-I am part of small team based in Princeton, NJ, where we work on the design of medical devices and interfaces that form a part of the various prodcuts and digital services that Siemens Healthcare offers.
+I am part of small team based in Princeton, NJ, where we work on the design of medical devices and interfaces that improves workflow and the user experience for healthcare professionals in order to support better outcome for patients.

-During my time here I have had the opportunity to act as a design lead for the redesign of a M1 market radiology device, and am currently working on creating a UI design system that is aimed to span across the entirety of the Siemens Healthcare product portfolio.
+During my time here I have had the opportunity to work on the redesign of a M1 market radiology device, and am currently working on creating a UI design system that will span across the entirety of the Siemens Healthcare product portfolio.

 You can find my work experience and education journey below.
 I'd love to hear from you and you can reach out to me at - hello@prateeksolanki.com.